Stuycs-K/final-project-09-coyne-aaron-audhy-riasat/WORKLOG.md

         4. Make find(char[] text, char c) which returns the index of c in text or -1 if it's not there.
         5. Make char[] row1 and char[] row2
-        6. Loop through the letters in the alphabet, and if a letter is not found in commonLetters[] then add it to row1, or if it's full, row2, Then add . and / to the end of row2.USING THE GRID:
+        6. Loop through the letters in the alphabet, and if a letter is not found in commonLetters[] then add it to row1, or if it's full, row2, Then add . and / to the end of row2.
+        USING THE GRID:
         7. Make an arrayList called cipherText.
         8. Loop through plainText:
             - Use find() to check for the characters in commonLetters[], row1[], row2[] in that order